anthoasho/morikin-client/README.md

 # Morikin

 This is a work in progress by [Anthony Ashurst](https://github.com/anthoasho).
+A live demonstration of the application can be found [here](https://morikin-207206.appspot.com/).

 ## Outline